-163 2.2.
+2.2.
 Does the villain's dilemma promote or hamper dishonesty?

-164 Multiple past experiments have found that collaborating increases cheating or dishonesty (e.g. 165 Conrads et al., 2013; Gross et al., 2018; Sutter, 2009; Weisel & Shalvi, 2015).
-Weisel and 166 Shalvi's (2015) seminal paper, puts subjects in a sequential die-rolling task in which the 167 collaborators' earn money by cheating the experimenter by both reporting the same die-roll, 168 and finds that collaborative corruption dominates as matched die-rolls are reported vastly more 169 than by chance.
-Moreover, dishonesty is higher than in an individual variant of the same task indicating that collaboration can "liberate people to lie more than when they work alone" (p.
-170 10653).
-Similarly, Gross et al.'s (2018) experiment on "ethical free riding" allows participants 171 172 to select partners in a setting in which collaborative dishonesty is possible.
-They find that both
+Multiple past experiments have found that collaborating increases cheating or dishonesty (e.g. Conrads et al., 2013; Gross et al., 2018; Sutter, 2009; Weisel & Shalvi, 2015).
+Weisel and Shalvi's (2015) seminal paper puts subjects in a sequential die-rolling task in which the collaborators' earn money by cheating the experimenter by both reporting the same die-roll, and finds that collaborative corruption dominates as matched die-rolls are reported vastly more than by chance.
+Moreover, dishonesty is higher than in an individual variant of the same task indicating that collaboration can 'liberate people to lie more than when they work alone' (p.
+10,653).
+Similarly, Gross et al.'s (2018) experiment on 'eth-ical free riding' allows participants to select partners in a setting in which collaborative dishonesty by attempting to partner, or to remain partnered with, dishonest individuals.3 Yet, here too, incentives among collaborators are aligned (i.e. partners match die-rolls to earn that amount) and no incentives to cheat each other.
+We are unaware of studies implementing incentive conflict among potential collaborating cheaters (see Leib et al., 2021 for a review) so the consequences of cheaters having incentives to cheat each other has remained understudied.
+As such, whether this will also happen in the villain's dilemma is unclear since a fear of being cheated may decrease collaborative dishonesty.